We all know the very famous Cauchy-Schwaz inequality (of the integral form):

 The purpose of this blog is to prove an enhanced version of this inequality, which is stated as follows:

-Step 1: Substract from
+Step 1: Substract k from f

 The last inequality applies the standard C-S inequality.